-A. When an employee is assigned to work in a higher classification for which the compensation is greater than the classification to which the employee is regularly assigned, and the employee works in such assignment for more than fifteen (15) consecutive work days, the employee shall receive compensation for such work retroactive to the first day of the assignment at the rate of pay established for the higher classification, under the following conditions;

-1. The employee is assigned to a program, service or activity established by the Board of Supervisors that is reflected in an authorized position which has been classified and assigned to the Salary Schedule and listed in the County's Authorized Personnel Allocation Resolution, and such authorized position has become vacant due to the temporary or permanent absence of the position's incumbent.
-A copy of the Department Head's written approval of this assignment must be submitted to the Director of Human Resources or designee at the start of the assignment.

-2. The nature of the departmental assignment is such that the employee in the lower classification becomes fully responsible for the duties of the position of the higher classification.

-B. Notwithstanding (A.1) above, in an exceptional circumstance when a vacancy does not exist but an employee has been assigned to perform duties that exceed the scope of that employee's classification, and when determined and justified by the Human Resources Director or designee in his/her sole discretion, an employee will be entitled to pay for a higher classification, which shall not be less than five percent (5%) of the employee's base salary.
+- A. When an employee is assigned to work in a higher classification for which the compensation is greater than the classification to which the employee is regularly assigned, and the employee works in such assignment for more than fifteen (15) consecutive work days, the employee shall receive compensation for such work retroactive to the first day of the assignment at the rate of pay established for the higher classification, under the following conditions: - 1.
+The employee is assigned to a program, service or activity established by the Board of Supervisors that is reflected in an authorized position which has been classified and assigned to the Salary Schedule and listed in the County's Authorized Personnel Allocation Resolution, and such authorized position has become vacant due to the temporary or permanent absence of the position's incumbent.
+A copy of the appointing authority's written approval of this assignment must be submitted to the Director of Human Resources or designee at the start of the assignment. - 2.
+The nature of the departmental assignment is such that the employee in the lower classification becomes fully responsible for the duties of the position of the higher classification. - B. Notwithstanding Section 5, A.1, in an exceptional circumstance when a vacancy does not exist but an employee has been assigned to perform duties that exceed the scope of that employee's classification, and when determined and justified by the Director of Human Resources or designee in his/her sole discretion, an employee will be entitled to pay for a higher classification, which shall not be less than five percent (5%) of the employee's base salary.

-C. Employees selected for the assignment will meet the minimum qualifications for the higher classification.
-If the employee does not, the Department Head, prior to assigning the employee to the acting position, must provide justification for such selection to Human Resources for approval.

-D. Pay for work in a higher classification shall not be utilized as a substitute for regular promotional procedures provided in this MOU.

-E. Higher pay assignments shall not exceed six (6) months except through reauthorization by the Human Resources Director or designee.

-F. If approval is granted for pay for work in a higher classification and the assignment is terminated and later reapproved for the same employee within thirty (30) days, no additional waiting period will be required.

-G. Allowable work location differentials will be paid on the basis of the rate of pay for the higher class.

-H. Employees who are members of the Association and are given an acting pay assignment in a classification in another bargaining unit will continue to have all pay and benefits determined by this Agreement.
+- C. Employees selected for the assignment will meet the minimum qualifications for the higher classification.
+If the employee does not, the appointing authority, prior to assigning the employee to the acting position, must provide justification for such selection to the Human Resources Department for approval. - D. Pay for work in a higher classification shall not be utilized as a substitute for regular promotional procedures provided in this MOU. - E. Higher pay assignments shall not exceed six (6) months, except through reauthorization by the Director of Human Resources or designee. - F. If approval is granted for pay for work in a higher classification and the assignment is terminated and later reapproved for the same employee within thirty (30) days, no additional waiting period will be required. - G. Allowable work location differentials will be paid on the basis of the rate of pay for the higher class. - H. Employees who are members of the Association and are given an acting pay assignment in a classification in another bargaining unit will continue to have all pay and benefits determined by this Agreement.